 1. Low Levels of Magnesium

 Since magnesium has such an important role in so many of our bodily functions, it’s important to have adequate intake levels of this mineral.
 And yet, a surprising amount of us simply aren’t getting enough magnesium—or our bodies aren’t absorbing it properly.
 In fact, according to the Australian Bureau of Statistics, about a third of the population don’t meet their requirements for magnesium.
 This alarming number isn’t something to take lightly; inadequate levels of magnesium can wreak havoc on your health, without you even realizing.
 In fact, even a blood test might not give you a true picture of your magnesium levels, and doctors often resort to lifestyle and diet questions to diagnose you.

 2. Magnesium Deficiency

 Fortunately, true magnesium deficiency is rare.
 Most healthy people won’t experience magnesium deficiency if they’re consuming enough magnesium-rich foods.
 Magnesium deficiency can occur when low levels of magnesium last for a long period of time, or due to excessive alcohol intake (which can prevent your body from absorbing magnesium), or because of certain medications and illnesses.
-Some early signs of magnesium deficiency include muscle cramps, muscle twitching and spasms, irritability, stress and fatigue.
+Some early signs of low levels of magnesium include muscle cramps, muscle twitching and spasms, irritability, stress and fatigue.

 3. Food Sources